Why don't you allow

 investigative authorities when identities are unknown, and so far we

-have never had to retract an item (unless it was initially
+have never had to retract more than two or three items (unless they

 Why do you insist on